Control structures#

 Exercise 3.8

-Write a script that does the following
+Write a script that uses a for